hadley/tidy-data/correspondence/2-response.md

 > ..." grates more than a little ... but regrettably this is a battle
 > that is now lost.
 Sigh... :) :)

+I tried changing "data is" to "data are", and found the result grating.
+I think you're right that the battle is lost.

 Reviewer 2
 ==========